hyundai-robotics/doc-hi6-operation/book.md

 [__SOURCE](2-operation/3-step/1-step-cmd-param/2-pose.md)
 # 2.3.1.2 Pose

 A pose is a parameter to record the position.
-If you input a move, the movement command, by using the \[Command\] button, you should designate the pose expression in the tg \(target\) parameter.
-When the move statement is inputted using the <<b>REC</b>> key, the tg parameter will not appear.
-At the moment of touching the <<b>REC</b>> key, the position and posture of the manipulator will be recorded, but they will not be displayed on the JOB editing screen, which is why they are called a hidden pose.
+If you input a move, the movement command, by using the `[Command]` button, you should designate the pose expression in the tg \(target\) parameter.
+When the move statement is inputted using the `[REC]` key, the tg parameter will not appear.
+At the moment of touching the `[REC]` key, the position and posture of the manipulator will be recorded, but they will not be displayed on the JOB editing screen, which is why they are called a hidden pose.

 The method to input a pose is as follows.

 1. Declare a pose variable, po1.
    select [cmd.input > var_io > global or var] menu, and then input 'po1'.
-2. Initialize the pose variable as a pose type, using [**cur.pose**] button.
+2. Initialize the pose variable as a pose type, using `[cur.pose]` button.
 3. Execute the declare and initialization commands so that periods are marked at the front of each command.
-4. After touching the \[cmd.input\] button, select \[motion\] and then input the statement.
+4. After touching the `[cmd.input]` button, select `[motion]` and then input the statement.

     ![](../../../_assets/tp630/fbt-cmd-input-motion_eng.png)

-5. After touching the \[property\] button, set the attributes of the current robot pose and then touch the \[Apply\] button.
+5. After touching the `[property]` button, set the attributes of the current robot pose and then touch the `[Apply]` button.

     ![](../../../_assets/tp630/prg-step-pose_eng.png)